dragonflydb/documentation/docs/managing-dragonfly/operator/authentication.md

 metadata:
   name: dragonfly-sample
 spec:
-  # Secret names are always required.
   secretName: dragonfly-sample
   duration: 2160h # 90d
   renewBefore: 360h # 15d
   subject:
     organizations:
       - dragonfly-sample
-  # The use of the common name field has been deprecated since 2000 and is
-  # discouraged from being used.
-  commonName: example.com
   privateKey:
     algorithm: RSA
     encoding: PKCS1
     size: 2048
-  # At least one of a DNS Name, URI, or IP address is required.
   dnsNames:
     - dragonfly-sample.com
     - www.dragonfly-sample.com
-  # Issuer references are always required.
   issuerRef:
     name: ca-issuer
     kind: Issuer